The manual for art that outlasts its marketplace.

 - 02

 Mint with shards.
-Upload your work, set the royalty, and configure permanence.
+Upload your work (up to ~100 MB), set the royalty, and configure permanence.
 The mandatory

-shard 0onchain proof is auto-configured; IPFS, Arweave, and Irys shards are added by default.
+shard 0STATE shard (SSTORE2) is auto-configured; the LOG shard plus IPFS, Arweave, and Irys copies are added by default.
+Choose a collection (Default / your sovereign contract / deploy a new one) and a mint type (1-of-1orEditionof N — editions share one STATE/LOG/off-chain copy, each token individually owned).
 Optionally lock the shards for guaranteed immutability. - 03

 Buy, offer, or swap.
 Purchase at a fixed price, make an offer, or propose an NFT-for-NFT or criteria swap.
 Fees and royalties, and any bridge fee on a cross-chain trade, are shown before you confirm.